-The Tate Gallery is four art museums in one and started a trend in Great Britain to have branch collections in other parts of London or in other British Cities or locations.
+The Tate Gallery is actually now four art museums in one and started a trend in Great Britain to have branch collections in other parts of London or in other British cities or locations.

-Tate Modern also on the river but downstream on the opposite bank to St Paul’s Cathedral and linked by the Millennium Bridge.
-This is housed in the former Bankside power station and as the name implies has a major collection of modern art with a series of exhibitions.
+Tate Modern is also on the river but downstream on the opposite bank to St Paul’s Cathedral and linked by the Millennium Foot Bridge.
+The gallery is housed in the former Bankside power station and as the name implies has a major collection of modern art with a series of exhibitions.
 The main galleries are free but there will be a charge for the special exhibitions.
 Many are so popular that advanced online booking is recommended.

-Tate Liverpool has become a focus or creativity in the restored Albert Dock area of Liverpool’s riverside.
+Tate Liverpool has become a focus for creativity in the restored Albert Dock area of Liverpool’s riverside.
 It houses major touring exhibitions either from Tate Collections or from other galleries.

 Tate’s Mission Statement gives a pretty clear idea of what they are about.

 “Tate’s mission is drawn from the 1992 Museums and Galleries Act, and is to increase public knowledge, understanding and appreciation of British art from the sixteenth century to the present day and of international modern and contemporary art”.